 Hairline type of spiderweb cracks due to paint issues

-When repeated coats of paint are applied over other coats; then over a period of years the chances of crazing or alligatoring cracking increases.
+When repeated coats of paint are applied over other coats, then over a period of years, the chances of crazing (a pattern or network of hairline/ fine cracks) or alligatoring (a pattern similar to the reptiles scaly skin) cracking increases.

-The layer(s) under the top coat get brittle over time and expand and contract due to thermal and moisture changes differently than the more flexible top coat.
-These lower coats tend to crack first and then the cracks work their way up to the top coat; thus patterns of thin cracks develop in the top coat paint film.
+The layer(s) under the topcoat get brittle over time and expand and contract due to thermal and moisture changes differently than the more flexible topcoat.
+These lower coats tend to crack first and then the cracks work their way up to the topcoat, thus patterns of thin cracks develop in the topcoat of the paint.

 Spiderweb or hairline type cracks due to drywall mud issues

-At drywall joints where two pieces of drywall butt one another, drywall installers tape the joint areas.
-They use drywall tape and drywall joint compound, often called drywall “mud.”
-If the drywall joint compound is put on in one or more coats that are too thick; then when the mud dries, it shrinks, creating hairline spider or crazing type cracks.
-When too much water is added to thin the mud prior to application, small hairline cracks may occur.
+At drywall joints where two pieces of drywall butt up to one another, drywall installers tape the joint areas.
+Drywall tape is used as well as drywall joint compound, often called drywall “mud”.
+If the drywall joint compound is put on in one or more coats that are too thick then when the mud dries, it shrinks, creating hairline spider or crazing type cracks.
+When too much water is added in order to thin the mud prior to application, small hairline cracks may also occur.
 These types of cracks are merely the result of poor workmanship.

 Straight cracks at taping joints

-Usually the crack will be very straight because it is at the edge of the tape.
-This is insignificant and again evidence of poor workmanship.
+Usually, the crack will be very straight because it is following the straight edge of the tape at a drywall joint.
+This is insignificant for structural concerns and is instead evidence of poor workmanship.

 Cracks on a sagging or bowed ceiling

-If a ceiling is bowed, sagging or dropped down, then the reason may relate to a structural issues.
-Causes could be:
+If a ceiling is bowed, sagging, or dropped down, then the reason may relate to structural issues.
+Common causes include:

-If the ceiling joists or trusses supporting the ceiling drywall is spaced too far apart, then sagging may result and the stress from this may create cracks.
+If the ceiling joists or trusses supporting the ceiling drywall are spaced too far apart, then sagging may result and the stress from this may create cracks.

 2. Improperly sized ceiling joist

-When the ceiling joist or trusses are undersized for the drywall ceiling weight that they’re carrying; then sagging may result and the stress from this may create cracks.
+When the ceiling joists or trusses are undersized for the drywall ceiling weight that they are carrying, then sagging may result and the stress from this may create cracks.

-Cracks caused by a load bearing wall being removed and proper supports not installed
+Cracks caused from a load-bearing wall being removed and not having proper supports installed

-Bowed ceiling cracks may also be caused by a load bearing wall being removed without proper structural support being added.
+Bowed ceiling cracks may also be caused by a load-bearing wall being removed without the proper structural support being added.
 At times the ceiling may not be bowed, but one section has dropped down.
 This movement can result in cracks.
-Read more on load bearing walls.
+Read more on load-bearing walls.

 Cracks caused by truss uplift

 Truss uplift cracks are normally noted on interior walls, not exterior walls.
-The cracks will usually appear on walls that are perpendicular to the direction that the trusses run.
-Generally these cracks are not considered to be a structural concern and may even open up and close somewhat depending on the season.
+The cracks will typically appear on walls that are perpendicular to the direction that the trusses run.
+Generally, these cracks are not considered to be a structural concern and may even open up and close somewhat depending on the season.
 Read More On Truss Uplift.

-A crack is continuous though the wall and ceiling
+A crack is continuous through the wall and ceiling

-Ceiling cracks that run across the ceiling to the wall and then downward on the wall; basically a continuous crack going through the ceiling and the wall.
-This type of crack suggest that there may be a structural issue, i.e. a foundation issue or framing issue.
+Cracks that run across the ceiling to the wall and then down on the wall, basically a continuous crack going through the ceiling and the wall, may be a concern.
+This type of crack suggests that there may be a structural issue i.e. a foundation or framing issue.

-A crack ( a 16th of an inch or larger) that runs at a diagonal angle through a sheet(s) of drywall requires a lot of force to create this crack.
+A crack (of a 16th of an inch or larger) that runs at a diagonal angle through a sheet(s) of drywall requires a lot of force to create this crack.
 It’s like the drywall is ripped apart.
-This type of crack generally would be considered a “Red” flag, depending on width, length and location.
+This type of crack generally would be considered a “red flag”, depending on width, length, and location.